 All walkers are encouraged to stay on trails when possible, for reasons of safety, ecological hygiene and compliance with parks management zonings etc. But there are many suitable areas where experienced bushwalkers may legitimately go off-track to enjoy a quieter, more immersive walk in nature, away from the comfort of the formed and often busy trails.
 Read More

 Known off-track walk routes in the Darling Range near Perth have been walked by bushwalking clubs and others over many years yet mostly show no evidence that walkers have passed through.
 Yet off-track bushwalkers are occasionally accused of thoughtlessly ‘trampling’ and ‘bush-bashing’ through sensitive vegetation in our diminishing forest environment.
-It is a naive and uninformed accusation:
+This reflects some basic misconceptions about off-track walking and the actual environment in which we walk:

 - The jarrah forest and wandoo woodlands are typically mostly very open, with sparse to patchy understorey and ground-cover;